turbot/guardrails-docs/docs/getting-started/getting-started-aws/observe-aws-activity/index.md

 ---

-# Observe AWS resource activity
+# Observe AWS Resource Activity

 You’ve connected an AWS account, and seen Guardrails discover  your existing AWS resources.
 In this guide you’ll create a new S3 bucket that Guardrails will discover.
 You’ll then change a setting on the bucket, and see Guardrails notice that change.